AlistairB/alistairb.github.io/_posts/2021-02-05-a-year-of-haskell-startup.md

 Additionally, I was [deploying to google cloud](/haskell-on-google-cloud-is-great) and so needed to figure out good patterns for that integration from Haskell.

-This setup effort was quite challenging, yet it only took about 2 weeks to have a good foundation of code to start building my business logic upon.
+This setup effort was quite challenging.
+I spent most of it squinting at compiler errors.
+Yet it only took about 2 weeks to have a good foundation of code to start building my business logic upon.

 ## Building It Out

 This is when it started to get really fun.
 I had my core patterns set out and I could focus on building a pipeline.
 The day in day out of writing out my logic as small pure functions that I composed together was very nice.

-Haskell has such impressive auto-magic code generation techniques that you spend much more time focused on the interesting logic of your application not boilerplate.
+Haskell has such impressive auto-magic code generation techniques that you spend much more time focused on the interesting logic of your application rather than boilerplate.

 ```haskell
 data HappinessLevel =